 What to submit and how

-The journal accepts submissions of poetry that come under the following category types.
+The Under the Bashō journal will consider submissions of poetry that come under the following category types.
 Guidelines on what the respective editors are looking for may be viewed by following the category links.

 - Haiku (up to 10 haiku - 1 to 4 line are acceptable)